sei-international/AMES.jl/docs/src/params.md

   * If any of the `KV_coeff`, `KV_intercept`, or `labor_prod_gr` columns is missing, then the corresponding default value from the [configuration file](@ref config-empl-labprod-wage) is applied for all years.

 !!! info "Exchange rates and supply-use tables"
     Supply-use tables have entries that are all in the same currency, usually but not always the national (domestic) currency.
 Exchange rates express the domestic currency in terms of a foreign currency, such as the US dollar, the Euro, the Yen, or a mixture of currencies (a currency "basket").
-In Macro, exchange rates are converted into an index to ensure consistent currency units.
+In AMES, exchange rates are converted into an index to ensure consistent currency units.

 Scenarios for the world economic growth rate can be drawn from other studies, such as the [Shared Socioeconomic Pathways (SSP) database](https://tntcat.iiasa.ac.at/SspDb/dsd?Action=htmlpage&page=about).
 The working age growth rate can be calculated from national projections or the [UN Population Prospects database](https://population.un.org/wpp/Download/Standard/Population/).